zarbar/Total-Rickall/README.md

 * I pulled data from a public Rick & Morty API https://rickandmortyapi.com/ using an AJAX GET request.
 * I also used the jQuery and Bootstrap frameworks.

-Please help me to improve my code and help me learn.
+Please help me improve my code, helping me to learn.

 Thank you,
 Zara